helpshift/kodai/README.md

 ### hide nodes

 Nodes can be hidden by selecting and pressing `h`, all hidden nodes can be put back by pressing `CTRL-h`.
-Currently there is no way to selectively put nodes back in the ui, but this feature is planned for the future
+Currently there is no way to selectively put nodes back in the ui, but this feature is planned for the future.

 ### hide namespaces

 Entire namespaces can be hidden by selecting a node and pressing `n`, all hidden namespaces can be put back by pressing `CTRL-n`.
-Currently there is no way to selectively put nodes back in the ui, but this feature is planned for the future
+Currently there is no way to selectively put nodes back in the ui, but this feature is planned for the future.

 ### hide/show dynamic vars

-dynamic vars in a project (ear-muffed vars) can be toggled on and off with the `d` key
+dynamic vars in a project (ear-muffed vars) can be toggled on and off with the `d` key.

 ### hide/show singletons vars

-singletons on the screen can be toggled on and off with the `s` key
+singletons on the screen can be toggled on and off with the `s` key.

 ## License